 Cheesecake is one of those desserts that can go really right, or really wrong!
-We’ve all seen the cracks, the crumble and had a dried out piece of cheesecake here and there.
+We’ve all seen the cracks, the sunken middles or had a dried out piece of cheesecake here and there.

 Well you are in luck because you won’t experience any of that with this recipe!
 It’s pretty much foolproof.
-Thanks to the flour and additional eggs, a dollop of creme fraiche (or sour cream) you’ll end up with the most silky smooth, decadent cheesecake you’ve ever tasted!
+Thanks to the flour, additional eggs, and a dollop of creme fraiche (or sour cream) you’ll end up with the most silky smooth, decadent Raspberry Cheesecake Recipe you’ve ever tasted!

 - 18 full size graham crackers